-A. The commission shall work with the Department of Education to develop a curriculum framework for establishing environmental education programs in all public and private elementary and secondary schools.
-The program shall integrate environmental concepts and skills into regular curricula, which include:

-- (1) Basic ecological relationships including field experiences. - (2) Issue investigation, analysis, evaluation, problem solving, prediction, and action skills that enable the student to understand concepts such as the interrelationships and interdependence of natural and human systems. - (3) The values and behaviors of individuals, institutions, and nations regarding environmental problems. - (4) Alternative responses to environmental issues and their consequences. - B. The commission shall work with the Department of Education to implement an environmental education program in grades K through twelve.
+- A. The commission and the office of environmental education shall work with the Department of Education to develop a curriculum framework for establishing environmental education programs in all public and private elementary and secondary schools.
+The program shall integrate environmental concepts and skills into regular curricula, which include: - (1) Basic ecological relationships including field experiences. - (2) Issue investigation, analysis, evaluation, problem solving, prediction, and action skills that enable the student to understand concepts such as the interrelationships and interdependence of natural and human systems. - (3) The values and behaviors of individuals, institutions, and nations regarding environmental problems. - (4) Alternative responses to environmental issues and their consequences. - B. The commission and the office of environmental education shall work with the Department of Education to implement an environmental education program in grades K through twelve.